-Bend’s housing inventory isn’t too much higher, weighing in at a lean 2.7 months as of November 2018.
+Bend’s housing inventory weighed in at a lean 2.7 months as of November 2018.
 New constructions represent much of this inventory, and in Bend, these tend toward luxury homes.
 June’s median sale price was a record $425,600.

 Still, there’s some truth to the common notion that well-off Californians are relocating to Bend from even more expensive markets, continuing to drive local housing prices higher and higher.
-Eugene’s quality of life and robust economy also make it an increasingly attractive destination for people relocating from across the country.
+Its quality of life and robust economy makes it an attractive destination for people relocating from across the country.

-The important takeaway: Eugene and Bend are strong seller’s markets.
-Nationwide trends notwithstanding, we see them remaining that way through 2019 at the very least.
+The important takeaway: Bend is a strong seller’s market.
+Nationwide trends notwithstanding, we see it remaining that way through 2019 at the very least.

-So, if you’re a buyer, deciding to wait out the market puts you at risk of climbing interest rates, higher prices, and the possibility of even less properties to choose from.
+So, if you’re a buyer, deciding to wait out the market puts you at risk of climbing interest rates, higher prices, and the possibility of even fewer properties to choose from.

 The same applies if you’re thinking of selling but not sure you can get enough to make it worth your while.
 Simply contact us and we’ll give you a free property valuation, no strings attached.
 Again, we’re also happy just to chat.